Chase CD rates and review

 A big-name bank offering a range of terms, but you can find higher rates elsewhere.

 Tuck your money away with a Chase CD for terms that range from one month to 10 years.
-But with APYs only as high as 0.02% for CD relationship rates, you’ll find better rates elsewhere.
+But with APYs up to 0.05% for CD relationship rates, you’ll find better rates elsewhere.